mdism/CNN-News-PaperProject/README.md

 ````
 You can now select by its headline.
-once curresponding Sr.No is entered for a headline. the PDF file on the root directory will be creadted.
+once corresponding Sr.No is entered for a headline. the PDF file on the root directory will be created as shown in the output file screenshot above.
-![final News paper link or image]<>

 ## Python version Supported
 this project is created on ***Python 3.9.16*** python version